-The Code of Practice does not prescribe which method is to be applied, but since the Premature Repayment rates of interest must be used in any rescheduling exercise or, in the case of Housing stock transfers where PWLB debt relating to the HRA is repaid prematurely, Fair Value based on these rates of interest would appear to be the most appropriate.
-Therefore, for 2013/2014 the Fair Value for PWLB loan debt has been arrived at using the PWLB's repayment rate at 31 March 2014.
+The Code of Practice does not prescribe which method is to be applied, but since the Premature Repayment rates of interest must be used in any rescheduling exercise or, in the case of Housing stock transfers where Public Works Loan Board (PWLB) debt relating to the HRA is repaid prematurely, Fair Value based on these rates of interest would appear to be the most appropriate.
+Therefore, for 2014/2015 the Fair Value for PWLB loan debt has been arrived at using the PWLB repayment rate at 31 March 2015.